 How to Apply to be a Continuing Education Student

 - Complete and return an application together with a non-refundable application fee.
-Forms are available here or in the Dean’s office on the lower level of Guild or by calling 610-526-5142.
+Forms are available here or in the Registrar’s office on the lower level of Guild or by calling 610-526-5142.
 The application form is also available as a web form here.

 - Submit all required supporting documentation including transcripts and letters as appropriate.
 See application for specific requirements.

 Please send all materials to:

 Tuition is on a per course basis.
 See the fee schedule below for details.